 Welcome to McColl McLaughlin Medical Practice

 If you have a general query about the COVID-19 vaccine, please look on the NHSInform website or use the national helpline 0800 030 8013 which is open from 8am to8pm, seven days a week.
-Vaccine rollout to the general public, based on age andunderlying health conditions, will start as soon as possible, and will depend on vaccinesupply.
-This is likely to be at the start of the new year so please look out for a letterand a leaflet arriving in the post which will invite you to make an appointment for yourvaccine.
+Vaccine rollout to the general public, based on age andunderlying health conditions has started so please look out for a letterand a leaflet arriving in the post which will invite you to make an appointment for yourvaccine.
 The first group to receive this will be the over 80s.
 Please avoid calling withany general queries about the COVID-19 vaccine as we are unable to give you anymore information at this stage and we need to try and keep phone-lines open forpeople who are unwell and needing medical care.
 Many thanks for your ongoingpatience and cooperation.

 We apologise if you are experiencing a problem contacting the Practice by phone.
 Our system was recently upgraded but has no facility currently to advise if you are in a queue whilst our staff are answering calls.
 We have requested urgently to the Telecoms department at NHS GG&C to apply a fix asap.
 Due to current increase in demand our phone system is extremely busy and would ask if not urgent or phoning for results please do so after 2pm.

 Coronavirus (COVID-19) vaccine

 NHS Inform now have a COVID-19 vaccination landing page available at: www.nhsinform.scot/covid19vaccine.